Applied-Machine-Learning-2022/microdebitage-ml-project/README.md

 ![chert_corr](https://user-images.githubusercontent.com/106893508/181781075-db582982-2a76-44c2-bd75-75786e743d55.png)

 ## Modeling
 At this stage in our research, I was able to run an untuned decision tree model that resulted in an accuracy of 43.7%.
+I attempted to tune the model using GridSearchCV overnight but it resulted in a runtime error after 5 hours.
+I also ran an untuned random forest model which resulted in a 53.8% accuracy.
+The syntax did not change from Phase 1.

 # Next Steps
+Next Steps involve experimenting with Convolutional Neural Networks while we wait for the chert samples to be processed again to add those three columns' data.
+After, we may try decision tree and random forest modeling again.
+Thank you!